Our FALL Specials Will Keep You COMFY! Call Us Today! Read More

 5. Use Ceiling Fans Wisely

 Fans don’t cool the air but help create a wind-chill effect, making you feel cooler.
 When used in combination with your AC, you can set your thermostat a few degrees higher without sacrificing comfort.
+Enhancing airflow and indoor comfort isn’t just about temperature modern AC systems also improve air quality by reducing humidity, allergens, and airborne particles.

 Contact Snellville Heating, Air and Plumbing, where your comfort is OUR business.
 We’ll set you up right for 2025 with a new and improved heat pump system.